Treats or prevents angina (chest pain). This medicine is a nitrate.

-- Make sure your doctor knows if you are also using a phenothiazine medicine, such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®.
-These medicines can be used to treat severe vomiting, psychiatric problems, or other conditions.
-Make sure your doctor knows if you are also using ergot medicines, such as Cafergot®, Ergomar®, or Wigraine®, or if you are also using other nitrates, such as isosorbide.
+- Make sure your doctor knows if you are also using a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®) or ergot medicines (such as dihydroergotamine, Cafergot®, Ergomar®, or Wigraine®).

 - Do not drink alcohol while you are using this medicine.